Barney Norris

 His work has received the International Theatre Institute’s Award for Excellence, the Critics’ Circle Award for Most Promising Playwright, a South Bank Sky Arts Times Breakthrough Award, an Evening Standard Progress 1000 Award, a Betty Trask Award and the Northern Ireland One Book Award, and been translated into nine languages.

-He is a Fellow of the Royal Society of Literature, teaches creative writing at the University of Oxford, regularly reviews fiction for the Guardian and writes about writing for The Author.
+He is a Fellow of the Royal Society of Literature and a Lecturer in Creative Writing at the University of Oxford.

 His advocacy work for writers and writing currently includes serving as Chair of the Society of Authors’ Scriptwriters Panel and a member of the SoA Sustainability Committee, and as a member of the Writers Guild of Great Britain Negotiating Team.